 - Property damage and downtime to production

-And these incidents in your workplace can also erode employee morale and undermine the overall safety culture.
-A commitment to forklift safety and safety protocols is key to a safe and productive workplace and preventing accidents and damage.
+And these incidents can also erode employee morale and undermine the overall safety culture.
+A commitment to safety protocols is key to a safety at work place and preventing accidents and damage.

 Common Causes of Forklift Accidents